PROGRAM

 16:30-17:30

-Coevolution through selection for social interaction in artificial
+Coevolution through selection for social interaction in artificial neural networks

 Jose E. Burgos - University of Guadalajara (Mexico)